rtxanson/minneapolis-health-birth-statistics/README.md

 The "Unknown" neighborhood is not a surprise conspiracy neighborhood that no one knows about, it is neighborhoods listed as unknown in the survey.

+### Specific file notes

+* `2006-2008.csv` - Does not contain Unknown data, and Mid-City Industrial neighborhood is not present

+## TODOs

 There is still more data to release from the PDFs:

  * Community data